.

 Surin Beach

 Further north, just a few kilometres away, the superb Surin Beach and Pansea Beach are further north.
 Surin is an immense natural beach with only one restaurant still available.
 Years ago, it used to be the place to dine and party at one of the many beach clubs, but all were declared illegally built and removed one day.
-Pansea Beach next to it is a beautiful but private beach only accessible to the guests of the two 5-star hotels sharing it: The Surin and Amanpuri.
+Pansea Beach, next to it, is a beautiful but private beach only accessible to the guests of the two 5-star hotels sharing it: The Surin and Amanpuri.

 Kamala has a wide range of hotels, from budget to luxury.
-You will find a row of guesthouses along the south part of the main beach at excellent prices, but the sea isn’t as attractive around this part.
+You will find a row of guesthouses along the southern part of the main beach at excellent prices, but the sea isn’t as attractive around this part.
 In the centre is the Kamala Beach Resort, and in the north is the Novotel Phuket, an excellent value for money.
 Both have direct beach access.
 In the 5-star range, try the luxurious Paresa Resort or the Hyatt Regency.

 Intercontinental Phuket Resort

-On The Beach |
+On The Beach

-The Intercontinental Phuket Resort, located right on the beach of Kamala is a luxurious 5-star hotel that offers an unparalleled experience.
+The Intercontinental Phuket Resort, located right on the beach of Kamala, is a luxurious 5-star hotel that offers an unparalleled experience.
 The hotel is divided into two separate wings, each with its own unique vibe and situated on either side of the main road in Kamala.
 The smaller beachfront wing has a sleek, modern design and features amenities such as a swimming pool, a beach club, and a beachside restaurant.
 The back wing of the hotel is actually the most visually stunning, with a spacious reception area and a central pathway that leads to a stunning white Thai building located at the back of the property.
 Read more

 Range: 5-star